mlesniak/raytracer/README.md

 - ~~Choose nearest pixel in view (not depending on order of scene objects)~~
 - ~~negative z-axis goes into the scene~~
 - ~~Parallelization~~
+- Timed Unit-Test to find performance regressions?
+Will this work with TravisCI?

 # License